The Biltmore Village of today is as charming an area of town as anyone is likely to find.

 The Lipe’s home, which collapsed the day after the flood and toppled into the river, was located where Pizza Hut is on Biltmore Avenue today.
 The Village Green, where the Lipe party had been headed the morning of July 16, 1916, was sited where the Biltmore Avenue McDonald’s restaurant is now located.

 But what became of the tree that saved the life of Kathleen Lipe Carter?
-A maple, certainly older and taller, but still as strong and healthy as it was on that summer day so many years ago, remains undisturbed by the passage of time, and quietly stands guard in its position, third on the right from the lodge gate, as thousands of visitors pass it daily on their way to the house, gardens, and winery.
+A maple (see two bottom photographs), certainly older and taller, but still as strong and healthy as it was on that summer day so many years ago, remains undisturbed by the passage of time, and quietly stands guard in its position, third on the right from the lodge gate, as thousands of visitors pass it daily on their way to the house, gardens, and winery.

 The Biltmore Village Historic Museum, located at 7 Angle Street in Biltmore Village, is a free, non-profit, volunteer-staffed museum, and contains a great deal of interesting information about Biltmore Village from the late 1800s to the present, including the Flood of 1916.
 Photographs, maps, antique post cards, clothing, and vintage artifacts are all part of their collection.
 The collection also includes original maps and copies of original drawings of the Biltmore Village cottages.
 The museum is available to the public by appointment only.
 For more information, please call 828-274-9707.

 For more information about the Biltmore House and Gardens, please visit their web site, www.biltmore.com.